Father’s Day (Titus 2:2)

 So this is where we find ourselves: different from women, gloriously different.
 The gender differences between us are vast, but both reflect the image of God.
 We find ourselves without easy models for what it means to be men.
 And in the church, it sometimes doesn’t get better.
 Maybe because a lot of pastors are bookish, we expect that being a follower of Christ means that we’ll become just really nice people, like Mr. Rogers if not nicer.
 That’s not a very attractive model for us either.

 But I want to probe a bit deeper, because I’m not sure that nice is the goal for those of us who want to be Christian men.
 John Eldredge says in Wild at Heart that it’s hard to see niceness as a byproduct of following God.
 Kindness, sure, but not niceness.
 You don’t get crucified for being nice.
 You read of the men of the Bible – David, Daniel, Paul, Jesus – and you don’t find guys like Mr. Rogers.
 You find guys who take on giants, stand up to kings.
 You find God in the flesh turning tables over in the Temple, and staring the religious leaders of the day in the face and telling them they’re hypocrites.
-Jesus also cried and had close friendships.
+Jesus cried and had close friendships.
 In him, we find the model for manhood, and it involves more than niceness.

 Today, I want to zero in on the character of a man.
 The reality is that we don’t get to control what happens within our lives, as this clip from City Slickers will show.
 The dad, Mitch, gives these reflections on life to his son’s classroom:

 Value this time in your life, kids.
 ‘Cause this is the time in your life when you still have your choices.
 And it goes by so fast.
-When you’re a teenager you think you can do anything, and you do.
+When you’re a teenager, you think you can do anything, and you do.
 Your twenties are a blur.
 Thirties…you raise your family, you make a little money, and you think to yourself, “What happened to my twenties?”
 Forties?
 You grow a little potbelly…you grow another chin.
 The music starts to get too loud…one of your old girlfriends from high school becomes a grandmother.
 Fifties, you have a minor surgery.
 You’ll call it a “procedure,” but it’s a surgery.
 Sixties…you’ll have a major surgery, the music is still loud but it doesn’t matter because you can’t hear it anyway.
 The seventies, you and your wife retire to Fort Lauderdale.
 You start eating dinner at two o’clock in the afternoon…you have lunch around ten…breakfast the night before.
 You spend most of your time wandering around malls looking for the ultimate soft yogurt and muttering, “How come the kids don’t call?
 How come the kids don’t call?”
 The eighties, you’ll have a major stroke.
 You end up babbling to some Jamaican nurse who your wife can’t stand, but who you’ll call “Mama.”
 Any questions?

 We don’t really have a lot of choices about our life stages.
 There’s a lot in our lives that we don’t control.
 We can control one thing: what happens in our hearts; what type of people we become.
 We can control our passion and our character.